Harvest Warmth: The Art of Roasted Vegetable Soup Bliss

 Instructions

 - Preheat your oven to 425°F (220°C).
-On a large baking sheet, toss the chopped root vegetables, quartered onion, and whole garlic cloves with 2 tablespoons olive oil, smoked paprika, cumin, salt, and plenty of black pepper.
-Arrange them in a single layer for even roasting.
+Toss chopped root vegetables, quartered onion, and whole garlic cloves with oil, smoked paprika, cumin, salt, and pepper.
+Arrange in a single layer to promote even browning.

 Tips for Success

-- Choose your vegetables thoughtfully: Mix more sweet veggies like butternut squash with earthier parsnips and carrots for balanced flavor.
+- Choose vegetables thoughtfully: Mix sweeter squash like butternut squash with earthier parsnips for balance.

-- For ultra-smooth texture: Strain the blended soup through a fine mesh sieve if desired.
+- Strain for silk: For restaurant-level smoothness, push blended soup through a fine mesh sieve.

 Serving Suggestions